-There is now evidence that face coverings offer some protection against transmission, to both the wearer and those around them, in situations where social distancing is not possible.
+There is evidence that face coverings offer some protection against transmission, to both the wearer and those around them, in situations where social distancing is not possible.
 Please see Face coverings: when to wear one and how to make your own.

-Question Response Why are face coverings compulsory in shops and on transport, but not routinely recommended in educational settings?
+Why are face coverings compulsory in shops and on transport, but not routinely recommended in educational settings?

 The government is not recommending universal use of face coverings in all schools.
-Based on current evidence and the measures that schools are already putting in place, such as the system of controls and consistent bubbles, face coverings will not be necessary in the classroom, even where social distancing is not possible.
-Face coverings would have a negative impact on teaching and their use in the classroom should be avoided.
-In primary schools where social distancing is not possible in areas outside of classrooms between members of staff or visitors, for example in staffrooms, headteachers will have the discretion to decide whether to ask staff or visitors to wear or agree to them wearing face coverings in these circumstances.
+Based on current evidence and the measures that schools are already putting in place, such as the system of controls and consistent bubbles, Schools and colleges will have the discretion to require face coverings in indoor communal areas where social distancing cannot be safely managed if they believe that it is right in their particular circumstances.

+In primary schools where social distancing is not possible in indoor areas areas outside of classrooms between members of staff or visitors, for example in staffrooms, headteachers will have the discretion to decide whether to ask staff or visitors to wear or agree to them wearing face coverings in these circumstances.
 Primary school children will not need to wear a face covering.

 Schools that teach years 7 and above may decide to recommend the wearing of face coverings for pupils, staff or visitors in communal areas outside the classroom where the layout of the schools makes it difficult to maintain social distancing when staff and pupils are moving around the premises, for example, corridors.
 In areas where local lockdowns or restrictions are in place, face coverings should be worn by adults and pupils (in years 7 and above) in areas outside classrooms when moving around communal areas where social distancing is difficult to maintain such as corridors.

 Face coverings will not generally be necessary in the classroom even where social distancing is not possible - this applies to local intervention (lockdown) and other areas.
-Please be aware that some individuals are exempt from wearing face coverings .
-Please note that: The use of face coverings does not replace other measures in the system of controls should already be in place.
-It is vital that face coverings, if worn, are used correctly and that clear instructions are provided to staff, children and young people on how to put on, remove, store and dispose of face coverings to avoid inadvertently increasing the risks of transmission.
-It is very unlikely that use of a face-covering would change the risk assessment when identifying contacts of a case (i.e. identified contacts who were wearing a face covering would still be asked to self-isolate).
+Please be aware that some individuals are exempt from wearing face coverings.

+Please note that:

+- The use of face coverings does not replace other measures in the system of controls should already be in place. - It is vital that face coverings, if worn, are used correctly and that clear instructions are provided to staff, children and young people on how-to-put-on, remove, store and dispose of face coverings to avoid inadvertently increasing the risks of transmission. - It is very unlikely that use of a face-covering would change the risk assessment when identifying contacts of a case (i.e. identified contacts who were wearing a face covering would still be asked to self-isolate).